DOI-USGS/snakemake-tutorial-scratch/issue_drafts/issue_5.md

         "2_process/out/doy_120020150.csv",
         "2_process/out/doy_107072210.csv"
 ```
-The wildcard in rule `calc_doy_means` will be resolved in exactly the same way that they are when rule `all` requests these files as inputs.
+The wildcard in rule `calc_doy_means` will be resolved in the same way that they are when rule `all` requests these files as inputs.

 There is only one output file for this step: a single .csv file with all the averaged temperatures for every lake.
 In `2_process/combine_site_files.py` you can see that the file is saved to `2_process/out/combined_doy.csv`.